 Rule number one: Having three backup copies

-Having at least three copies of your data (one live + two backups) provides manufacturers an increased recovery rate.
+Having at least three copies of your data (one live + two backups) increases manufacturers’ recovery rate.
 Included with having a higher success rate of being able to recover, having three copies of your data provides reassurance during the chance of a loss event, such as a fire, ransomware attack, data corruption, or accidental deletion, that at least one copy of business data is not affected.
-Several of these events often result in at least one copy of your data being destroyed.
+Several of these events often destroy at least one copy of your data.

 Rule number two: Having backups stored on two different storage mediums

-Additionally, manufacturers should also consider where these storage mediums are to be stored, as heat and moisture can shorten the storage medium’s life span.
+Additionally, manufacturers should consider where these storage mediums are located, as heat and moisture can shorten the storage medium’s life span.
 Popular storage mediums include external hard drives, magnetic storage tape (we do not suggest), iSCSI storage drives, or using a cloud environment.

 Rule number three: Having a copy stored offsite

 Having a copy of your backup stored offsite offers peace of mind if a local event affects your business.
 Fires, ransomware, and insider threats can destroy locally stored copies.
-Offsite backup copies can include a storage facility where physical copies of backups are stored, data centers, and cloud environments managed by the backup service provider.
+Offsite backup copies can include a storage facility where the backup provider manages physical copies of backups, data centers, and cloud environments.

-While having an offsite copy of your data should be considered a last failsafe for data recovery, one consideration must be identified how long it would take to retrieve the offsite data.
+While having an offsite copy of your data should be considered a last failsafe for data recovery, you must identify one consideration for how long it would take to retrieve the offsite data.
 Cloud environments offer accessibility to backups to businesses who have access to the Internet but are often extremely slow for large restores.